-Smog А Emergency Warning System was launched in 1955 when highest one-hour the ozone level of 680 ppb was recorded in downtown L.A.
+А Emergency Smog Warning System was launched in 1955 when the highest one-hour ozone level of 680 ppb was recorded in downtown L.A.
 The first network of air monitors was initiated in 1956 and backyard trash incinerators were banned 1958 when trash in collection programs were established in the region.
+Other regulated sources included petroleum-based solvents, landfills, refineries, power plants, and industrial facilities.